Flexible Work Schedules: Everything You Need to Know

 The control group, when compared with the trained group, showed having received less support from their boss and demonstrated not as much empowerment as the participants who got taught the various practices.
 Additionally, the trained group reported having more family time.

 If you need help with flexible work schedules, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.